Abdelkader0/Gym/README.md

 **Running**

- `npm start` (Starts development server)
+ `npm start` (Fires up the development server) 🔥

 **Configuration**

-* Obtain an API key from your chosen sports news provider.
+* Snag an API key from your favorite sports news provider.
 * Update the API key/endpoint in the relevant component.

 **Contributing**

+Let's make this even better! 💪

-1. Fork the repository.
+1. Fork the repo.
-2. Create a feature branch.
+2. Create your awesome feature branch.
-3. Make changes.
+3. Code those changes.
 4. Submit a pull request.

 **License**